Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-interacting.rst

     While testing, it can be convenient to invoke these functions on the ``implementation`` contract, but you should always invoke them on the ``proxy`` contract in production.
-    When the protocol is upgraded, the ``implementation`` address becomes invalid, you would need to update your production product to the new ``implementation`` address.
+    When the protocol is upgraded, the ``implementation`` address becomes invalid.
+You would need to update your production product to the new ``implementation`` address in that case.

 .. note::